-The proposed development will result in an increased demand for outdoor play space, sport and recreation facilities and in accordance with policies HW1 an off-site contribution towards the provision and maintenance of these facilities is requested of £2,231 per dwelling (equating to an overall total of £75,099).
-The applicant has raised no objection to making these contributions.
+Leisure Policy have identified that the proposed development will result in an increased demand for outdoor play space, sport and recreation facilities and in accordance with policy HW1 are seeking an off-site contribution towards the provision and maintenance of local facilities at Sparkford Playing Field and Sparkford Cricket Club of £2,231 per dwelling (equating to an overall total of £75,099).

-Whilst policy HG3 would normally expect 35% affordable housing to be deliver it is to be noted that in rural settlements policy SS2 puts the emphasis on development meeting an" identified housing need".
-In the case of Sparkford there has been considerable delivery of rented accommodation and the parish council consider the suggestion of 9 affordable houses to be suitable for this site but would prefer the affordable housing element be split 80% shared ownership and 20% social housing (as opposed to the offered 66/33 split).
+Whilst policy HG3 requires 35% affordable housing to be deliver it is to be noted that in rural settlements policy SS2 puts the emphasis on development meeting an" identified housing need".
+In the case of Sparkford there has been considerable delivery of rented accommodation and the parish council consider the suggestion of 9 affordable houses to be suitable for this site.
 The District Council's evidence indicates a need for 3 affordable homes in Sparkford and a further 6 in the adjoining parishes.
 It is considered therefore that the 9 houses offered are reasonably matched to local need and in this instance, notwithstanding the requirements of policy HG3, are considered acceptable in a rural settlement where policy SS2 applies.
 As requested by the PC it is suggested that these properties are initially offered/allocated to people with a local connection.